wp-media/engineering-handbook/technical_standards/node/express_js/error_handling.md

 - All errors must be reported through logs.
 - Details of errors from the application should not be disclosed to the users, unless the error is listed as "not sensitive" or "needed".

 The following example demonstrates the implementation of a basic error handler that logs all errors and prevents sending details about unexpected errors to the users.
+Expected errors (also called Blessed Errors) are forwarded to the end users, while unexpected errors are masked and presented as a 500 Internal Server Error, to avoid leaking sensitive information about the app architecture and potential vulnerabilities.

 ```javascript
 // errorHandler.js